lenderpanel

 Recently asked questions about conveyancing in South East London

 I am on look out for some leasehold conveyancing in South East London.
-Before I get started I want to be sure as to the remaining lease term.
+Before I get started I would like to find out the number of years remaining on the lease.

-If the lease is registered - and 99.9% are in South East London - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
+Assuming the lease is recorded at the land registry - and 99.9% are in South East London - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 Last updated